pawankb13/pawankb13.github.io/_pages/workshops.md

 ---

 ## Conducted
+- Knowledge Management for Working Professional PhD Scholars using Zotero and Obsidian, Indian Institute of Management Shillong \
+Mode - Online | November 09, 2024

 - Knowledge Management for Research Scholars using Zotero and Obsidian, Indian Institute of Management Shillong \
 Mode - Offline | May 08, 2023